jnozzi/cocoadev.com/markdown/AffineMess.md

 ----

 I am definitely asking questions, but they may need to go in a topic whose title focuses more on the problem - which now is the animation.
-I have it working now using an General/NSTimer to do the animation.
+I have it working now using an NSTimer to do the animation.
-Previous memory allocation problems that progressively slowed the animation were not detectable in General/ObjectAlloc because it was manufacturing General/NSPoint structs in the drawRect method.
+Previous memory allocation problems that progressively slowed the animation were not detectable in ObjectAlloc because it was manufacturing NSPoint structs in the drawRect method.
 Fixed that!
 I don't think the thing is leaking memory, now -- I have run it through Object Alloc.
 Do I need to explore multithreading now?
 (Yikes!)

 ----
-Manufacturing General/NSPoints?
-They're either statically or automatically allocated, so you won't be leaking memory unless you were allocating memory for them with something in the malloc(3) family. --General/BenStiglitz
+Manufacturing NSPoints?
+They're either statically or automatically allocated, so you won't be leaking memory unless you were allocating memory for them with something in the malloc(3) family. --BenStiglitz

 ----